cinchy-co/Documentation/deployment-guide/deployment-installation-guides/deployment-planning-overview-and-checklist/deployment-prerequisites/single-sign-on-sso-integration/ad-group-integration.md

 Cinchy Groups are containers that have **Users** and other **Groups** within them as members.
 Use Groups to provision access controls throughout the platform.
 Cinchy Groups enable **centralized administration for access controls**.

-Groups are defined in the **"Groups"** table within the Cinchy domain.
-By default this table can only be managed by members of the Cinchy Administrators group.
-Each group has the following attributes:
+Groups are defined in the **Groups** table within the Cinchy domain.
+By default, only members of the Cinchy Administrators group can manage this table Each group has the following attributes:

 | Attribute        | Definition                                                                                                                                                                                                                                                                                           |
 | ---------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |